Hambletonian ® Good Time Trotters Relay Information:

 - LEG 1 hand-off to LEG 2 – at the Harness Racing Museum & Hall of Fame, 240 Main Street, Goshen, NY, just after the completion of the first loop of the figure eight course, approximately 2/10 mile past the start area.

 - LEG 2 hand-off to LEG 3 – Chester Depot, 19 Winkler Place, Chester, NY – just before the entrance to the Heritage Trail.

 14. All three relay team members will wear a number on the front of their outfit.
 Only the last runner will have a chip on their number (Runners #1 and #2 (bibs A & B) should wear the numbers WITHOUT the chips on them).
 Relay times are finish (gun) times only.
 Relay runners should time themselves if they want their individual leg times.
-If Leg 1 runner is also running the half marathon, that runner will wear 2 bibs – an A bib without a chip, and a half marathon bib with a chip.
+If Leg 1 runner is also running the full or half marathon, that runner will wear 2 bibs – an A bib without a chip, and a full or half marathon bib with a chip.
 For 2 person teams, the runner running 2 legs will wear both of the applicable bibs for the legs they are running.